Big Black Chair

 “Momma,” I whisper, “you can’t leave me here with him.
-What am I s’pose to say to him?”
+What am I s’posed to say to him?”

 “He’s your Grampa!
 You’ll find somethin’.”
 She chuckles.
 “C’mon, Roy, we’ll be late.”
 And then Momma and Pop leave.
 Leave me alone with Grampa.
 I think I can sneak into my room without waking him.
 I start to make my way.

 “Aw real good Stew, real good.”
 I try to think of what to say next, but I can’t think.
 I just keep standing there and the gravel throat starts again.
 I think maybe I can leave now, but then he says, “Hey son, you ever play war?”

 “Grab me that deck of cards over there on the table.”
 I do as he says.
 He starts shuffling the cards real fast.
 I’m surprised because Grampa has hands that are real old.
 And real shaky, too.
 But he shuffles the cards the fastest I’ve ever seen.

 “You’re awfully good at that, Grampa.
 Where’d you learn to do that?”
 And then he tells me this whole long story.
 Didja know my Grampa fought in a war?
 A real war too, not just the game.
 He was a pilot and he flew the planes that went over all the war zones.
 Grampa says he was in Vietnam for three whole years.
 He tells me they used to play cards.
 War and gin rummy and blackjack.
 I don’t know what those games are, but I laugh because it’s awfully funny imagining people in the war playing cards.